-The reason is because of the recent events in banking space (like Yes Bank, PMC Bank, etc. where restrictions on withdrawal were placed temporarily) have raised the question that earlier weren’t asked – Is my bank Fixed Deposit safe?
+The reason is that the recent events in the banking space (like Yes Bank, PMC Bank, etc. where restrictions on withdrawal were placed temporarily) have raised the question that earlier wasn’t asked – Is my bank Fixed Deposit safe?

 Now small banks, new banks and some NBFCs offer higher interest rates on FDs to customers as compared to other top banks like State Bank of India (SBI), HDFC Bank, ICICI Bank, etc. to name a few.
 But where there is comparatively higher return, it means there is higher risk as well.

 So the next question is or should be: Which are safe banks for Fixed Deposits in India (2023)?

 I will say that most Indian banks are safe most of the times.
 RBI does its job fairly well and hence, problems if any are more or less very rare.
 But that doesn’t mean that you can put all banks in the same risk bucket.

 So your bank Fixed Deposits (FDs) are safe.
 But you need to be careful which bank you put your FDs in.
 Remember that Fixed Deposits are good for short term.
 So you wouldn’t want any risk to this money.

 If I were you, then I would give priority to the safety of the bank as well as ensuring the return of capital and not just return on capital on my bank FDs.

 So with that said, which are safe banks for Fixed Deposits in India (2023)?

 I would say its best to stick and park major chunk of your deposits with the RBI-identified Systematically Important Banks (D-SIBs).
 You can read about it here.
 These are banks that are too-big-to-be-allowed-to-fail banks of India.

 And these are State Bank of India (SBI), HDFC Bank and ICICI Bank.